Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Abstract

 \section{Abstract}

-We consistently include the effect of massive neutrinos in the thermal Sunyaev Zeldovich (SZ) power spectrum and cluster counts analyses, highlighting subtle dependencies on the parameterisation and data combination.
-In $\Lambda$CDM, with an X-ray mass bias corresponding the expected hydrostatic mass bias, i.e., $b\simeq0.2$, our constraints from Planck SZ data are consistent with the latest results from SPT, DES-Y1 and KiDS+VIKING-450.
-In $\nu\Lambda$CDM, without prior information on $b$, our joint analyses of Planck SZ with Planck 2015 primary CMB yield a small improvement on the total neutrino mass bound compared to the Planck 2015 primary CMB constraint, as well as $(1-b)=0.64\pm0.04$~(68\%~CL).
-For forecasts, we find that a combination of a mock cosmic variance limited SZ power spectrum with primary CMB and BAO can improve the uncertainty on the total neutrino mass by 14\% with respect to CMB combined with BAO.
-This requires masking the heaviest clusters and probing the small-scale SZ power spectrum up to multipoles of $\ell_\mathrm{max}=10^4$.
-For a future competitive measurement of the total neutrino mass using CMB and the SZ power spectrum, but excluding BAO and lensing power spectrum, we find that a 1\% precision on the mass calibration of clusters is needed.
-Although SZ power spectrum-based measurements of the neutrino masses are challenging, we find that the SZ power spectrum can be used to tightly constrain intra-cluster medium properties.
+We consistently include the effect of massive neutrinos in the thermal Sunyaev Zeldovich (SZ) power spectrum and cluster counts analyses, highlighting subtle dependencies on the total neutrino mass and data combination.
+In particular, we find that using the transfer functions for Cold Dark Matter (CDM) + baryons in the computation of the halo mass function, instead of the transfer functions including neutrino perturbations, as prescribed in recent work, yields a $\approx$ 0.25\% downward shift of the $\sigma_8$ constraint from tSZ power spectrum data, with a fiducial neutrino mass $\Sigma m_\nu=0.06$ eV.
+In $\Lambda$CDM, with an X-ray mass bias corresponding to the expected hydrostatic mass bias, i.e., $(1-b)\simeq0.8$, our constraints from Planck SZ data are consistent with the latest results from SPT, DES-Y1 and KiDS+VIKING-450.
+In $\nu\Lambda$CDM, our joint analyses of Planck SZ with Planck 2015 primary CMB yield a small improvement on the total neutrino mass bound compared to the Planck 2015 primary CMB constraint, as well as $(1-b)=0.64\pm0.04$~(68\%~CL).
+For forecasts, we find that competitive neutrino mass measurements using cosmic variance limited SZ power spectrum require masking the heaviest clusters and probing the small-scale SZ power spectrum up to $\ell_\mathrm{max}\approx10^4$.
+Although this is challenging, we find that SZ power spectrum can realistically be used to tightly constrain intra-cluster medium properties: we forecast a 2\% determination of the X-ray mass bias by combining CMB-S4 and our mock SZ power spectrum with $\ell_\mathrm{max}=10^3$.